 Transcripts are provided by the Registrar's Office (1-800-WILKESU).
 They are issued only upon request by the student in either written or electronic form.
-The electronic request form is available via the MyWilkes portal under the student services tab (my transcript- request an official transcript).
+The electronic request form is available via the Wilkes portal under the Student tab (Student Services- Registrar-Transcripts).

-A student requesting a transcript in person at the Registrar's Office, located at Capin Hall, 1st floor or at the front desk in the Mesa Center for Higher Education must present valid photo identification.
+A student requesting a transcript in person at the Registrar's Office, located at Capin Hall, 1st floor must present valid photo identification.